DreamingInBinary/Swiftjective-C/_posts/2020-9-11-Happy-When.md

 That week in the hospital reminded me that I needed to adopt a new perspective on happiness.
 Happiness is a choice, and it's the only way forward.
 Celebrate your success, but don't let your success (or lack thereof) dictate much on your quality of life.

-Far better to enjoy life and it's journey than struggle through it hoping that the next stage is better.
+Far better to enjoy life and its journey than struggle through it hoping that the next stage is better.
 These days, I do my best to keep that mindset.

 **My kids are crazy and wake me up all night?**<br />
 I'll look back at it fondly, because they'll be grown up before I know it.